payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/app_configuration.rst

       - A VLAN configuration form is displayed to add VLANs and information for one or more self IPs.

       - For VLAN, the fields to be configured are:

-		- (1) Tag
+        - Tag

-		- (2) Interface.
+        - Interface

       - For self IPs, the fields to be configured are

-        - (1) Address
+        - Address

-        - (2) Netmask
+        - Netmask

-        - (3) Traffic-group
+        - Traffic-group

-        - (4) Port-lockdown
+        - Port-lockdown

       - Whether the interface is tagged or untagged depends on its device type.
 For a Physical device, VLANs are tagged and for virtual devices, VLANs are untagged.
-This option isn’t configurable or supported.
+This option isn’t configurable (In this lab since we are using a virtual edition the interface will be untagged)

       - The only options available for port lockdown are All, None, and Default.

 4. The VLAN will also mention if its internal or external interface which is relevant for what interface you would assign on the BIG-IP